ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 =============================

   * Committing “on-the-fly” fixes: Marvin requires a ticket number.
 One possible suggestion:
-      * Use the story ticket you are working on if the bug relates to the same feature/story;
+      * Use the story ticket you are working on if the bug relates to the same feature/story.
-  * For team-level bugs the “bug” type does not have Story Points so time spent cannot be tracked or accounted for.
-      * Could create a related “story” to fix the bug
-      * We may also change this.
   * Can we use gitlab issues?
 Using GitLab Issues (or any other Issue Management solution) is problematic as our project management, methodology, and audit trail is held in Jira.
 At this point in time, the policy is that GitLab Issues should not be used.
   * Should we rename the SKB project?
+We would rather not rename.
+The project is "SKA Bugs".